 View your own data online using version 1.0

-Note that your data is only stored on your personal computer for this visualisation and is not transmitted over the internet so it is safe to visualise unpublished data in this way.
-If you prefer, you can still download OneZoom version 1.0 and do everyting locally and offline.
+If you do go ahead and use this feature as it stands now, your data is only stored on your personal computer for this visualisation and is not transmitted over the internet so it is safe to visualise unpublished data in this way.
+If you prefer, you can still download OneZoom version 1.0 and do everything locally and offline.

 - First, load the original single stand alone file version of OneZoom in a new window.
 This code is a slightly updated version of the supplementary material to the article in PLoS Biology.
 The code is also available for download as a zip in the downloads section of this page.